Essays, Stories, Adventures, Dreams

 An innocent Internet meme about fear was the first disturbance that summoned the specter of fear to return, to creep closer.
 The second incident was a horrific movie about World War II, the very same day and within the same casual living space of our peaceful home.
 Curiously, the passive meme on the computer monitor in the early morning was enough to awaken the fear that resides within the tremulous innards of the Footloose Forester; but the nightmarish scenes of close combat on the island of Okinawa in the movie Hacksaw Ridge were enough to stimulate a nightmare about fear itself.
 The Footloose Forester has always feared of being afraid.
 There were too many instances of fearful circumstances in his life, that the prospect of being afraid was always going to be a “condition precedent” that might affect how others looked on him and how he perceived himself the next time that fear is in the air.

 The masthead of many of his writings: Essays, Stories, Adventures, Dreams was chosen in deliberate recognition that some of his chronicles are driven by dreams, somber dreams, dreadful dreams, and nightmarish dreams that had fear as a common element.
 Hence, an early morning awakening and an attempt to put some of those fears to rest.
-Writing about certain themes has always been cathartic for the Footloose Forester, a loner who nevertheless is ever wanting to confess some of his fears with others so that they understand.
+Writing about certain themes has always been cathartic for the Footloose Forester, a loner who nevertheless is ever wanting to confess some of his fears to others so that they understand.

 As a young boy, the Footloose Forester saw the fear in the eyes of people around him, even when he did not share their particular fear.
 His older brother once pleaded with his eyes when he thought that he was about to be abandoned alone at a remote fishing hole; even his words and the scenario are indelible to this day, “Don’t leave me.”
 Several years later, in a remote canyon in heavy forest astride the American River in California, a young man who was accompanying the Footloose Forester showed fear in his eyes almost immediately after he sensed that he had been abandoned in the woods.
 He was close, but just out of sight.
 In neither instance, however; did the Footloose Forester say anything about the telltale signs of fear, but he grew up knowing that fear is a silent intruder that visits on a moment’s notice.
 Yes, he could see the fear in others but he also knew that others could see fear in him.